-

 Double or triple glazing helps to reduce the amount of heat lost, and you could get designs to suit period properties if you live in a conservation area4.
 For more information, speak to your local planning office for advice.

 Costs vary depending on the material and style.
-A set of A-rated windows for the average semi-detached house typically cost around £15,0005.
+A set of A-rated windows 5 for the average semi-detached house typically costs around £15,000

 Your doors

-You could reduce heat loss by placing draught-proofing strips around the door and letterbox, and a disc over the keyhole.
-For more information, read the Energy Saving Trust’s guide to draught-proofing your home.
+You could reduce heat loss by placing draught-proofing strips around the door and letterbox.
+For more information, read Energy Saving Trust’s guide to draught-proofing your home.

 3. Other quick tips to prevent heat loss

 New windows and wall insulation aren’t an option for everyone.
-If you’re looking for other options, heavy curtains could help to reduce heat loss and prevent unwanted light and noise.
-You can insulate your pipes and fill in gaps in floorboards and skirting boards.
-Even a thick rug could help your home feel warmer.
+If you’re looking for other options, heavy curtains could help to reduce heat loss.
+You can insulate your pipes and also fill in gaps in floorboards and skirting boards.
+Even a thick rug could help your feet feel warmer.

 Heat your home with renewable energy